vladimirvivien/streaming-runtime-go/examples/message-gen/README.md

 # message-gen

-A component used to generate and send fake messages to a specified pub/sub topic used for testing.
+This code uses the Dapr API to connect to (an already established pub/sub) topic and publish a stream of generated events.
+The code uses `MESSAGE_EXPR` to define a JSON value containing generated message.

 ## Usage